Table of Contents

 What are the compliance requirements for parking lot security systems?

 Compliance varies by jurisdiction but generally involves data privacy and retention policies.
 Organizations must ensure video systems meet state-specific privacy laws regarding audio recording and notification.
-Additionally, data retention policies (typically 30-90 days) must balance investigation needs with privacy rights, and systems should maintain detailed audit logs of who accesses footage.
+Data retention policies (typically 30 to 90 days) must balance investigation needs with privacy rights, and systems should maintain detailed audit logs of who accesses footage.

 About the author